harrisejm/Chess/README.md

 Chess created in React

+Fully playable online.
+Two players can play against each other on two different devices.

 Features:
 - All pieces can only make legal moves.
 - All pieces can take an opponent's piece if the move is a legal move.